Honey, I shrunk the hypothesis space (through logical preprocessing): Experiments

-By contrast, \popper{} with \name{} cannot learn a rule and has the default ($50\%$) accuracy.
-The reason \popper{} cannot learn this rule is that \name{} discovers that \emph{pos\_3(A)} has a maximum recall of 1, i.e. it is defined for a single value (3).
-Therefore, \name{} says that the more accurate rule is recall reducible and prunes it from the hypothesis space.
-For this task, the ideal rule is:
+This rule has $58\% \pm 0$ accuracy. \popper{} with \name{} cannot learn this rule.
+The reason is that \name{} discovers that \emph{pos\_3(A)} has a maximum recall of 1, i.e. it is defined for a single value (3).
+Therefore, \name{} says that this rule is recall reducible and prunes it from the hypothesis space.
+A logically equivalent non-recall reducible rule is:

-In this ideal rule, the predicate symbol \emph{pos\_3} only appears once in the rule, but the variable $V4$ appears twice in the literal \emph{true\_cell(V0,V4,V4,V3)}. \popper{} cannot learn this rule because it prohibits a variable from appearing twice in a literal (due to legacy reasons).
+In this rule, the predicate symbol \emph{pos\_3} only appears once but the variable $V4$ appears twice in the literal \emph{true\_cell(V0,V4,V4,V3)}. \popper{} cannot learn this rule because it prohibits a variable from appearing twice in a literal (due to legacy reasons).
 Therefore, \popper{} without \name{} uses multiple variables to learn a logically equivalent rule.

 Overall, the results in this section show that the answer to \textbf{Q1} is yes, \name{} can drastically reduce learning times.